 to • Hayward GalleryThe "Invisible Art" exhibition will bring together works of art from the past 50 years that explore ideas related to the invisible and the hidden.
 Many of the works will seek to turn our attention towards the unwritten rules and conventions that shape our understanding of art, whilst other works will emphasize the important role that our imaginations must play.

 to • Lyttelton Theatre"The Last of the Haussmans" offers a funny, touching and at times savage portrait of a family that's losing its grip.
 Now slowly growing old, Judy Haussman holds court in her Art Deco house on the Devon coast.
 She's joined by her wayward offspring Nick and Libby, granddaughter Summer, local doctor Peter, and troubled teenager Daniel.
+See the theatre show Last Of The Haussmans on Sunday 1st Jul 2012, at the Lyttelton Theatre in London.

 to • Noël Coward Theatre"Gatz" is set in an everyday office where the bored workers happen upon a copy of F. Scott Fitzgerald's "The Great Gatsby".
 They then proceed to read it aloud (word for word) as the story's characters swirl around them.
-The theatre play Gatz will be showing on Sunday July 1st, at the Noël Coward Theatre.

 to • Globe TheatreThe Globe Theatre will be putting on a production of Shakespeare's patriotic history play "Henry V".
 Set immediately before and after the events of the Battle of Agincourt in 1415, Shakespeare's masterful plot tells the story of Henry's campaign to reclaim his English possessions in Northern France.
-You can catch the popular theatre show Henry V at the Globe Theatre on Sun 1st July.

 to • Royal Academy of ArtsHave you ever dreamt of seeing your art up on the walls of one of London's major galleries?
 The Royal Academy of Art's Summer Exhibition is the largest open contemporary art exhibition in the world, drawing together a wide range of new and recent work by established, unknown and emerging artists.